amymacumc/WanderPal/README.md

 - 🗺️ Smart Route Optimization: Automatically sequence daily routes with AMap function calling.
 - 🛠️ Real-time Reasonability Checks: Validate opening hours, traffic time, route duplication, and over-scheduling.
 - 📚 Pre-Departure Smart Reminders: Provide cultural tips, visa advice, and packing checklists.

 ---

+## 💖 Agent Personality Overview

+We offer three distinct Agent modes to cater to different user preferences for personalized travel planning:
+- **Free Spirit (Healing & Gentle Companion)**
+A warm and empathetic Agent that invites users to share their current mood and travel inspirations.
+Whether you’re seeking an escape from the hustle or a place for inner healing, this Agent will accompany you in designing a soft, thoughtful journey.
+- **Personal Butler (Efficient & Detail-Oriented Planner)** A professional and attentive Agent that focuses on fulfilling users’ practical travel needs.
+Whether it’s precise transportation arrangements or detailed budget planning, this Agent delivers highly efficient and personalized itineraries.
+- **Inspiration Explorer (Adventurous & Bold Guide)** A playful and daring Agent that helps users discover unique, off-the-beaten-path destinations.
+From transparent bubble houses by the forest to hidden cafés in abandoned trains, this Agent sparks spontaneous, exciting adventures tailored to your mood.

+---